elecyb/OSPE/README.md

 ## Limitations

-- 32bit only for now (injector needs to be updated).
 - Exporting captures as HTML or TXT not implemented.
 - Packet injection to a new socket not implemented.
+- Custom script creator not implemented.
-- Target's process may crash unexpectly.
+- Target's process may crash unexpectedly.

 ## Usage